Rohit-ns5/coding-task-2024/README.md

 # Answers

-1. //Optionally provide any notes relating to question 1 here.
+1. Optionally provide any notes relating to question 1 here.

+*    I have added an isLoading property to track the loading state.
+When the component starts fetching data, isLoading is set to true.
+Once the data is loaded, isLoading is set to false.
+In the component template, I use *ngIf to display the loading message while isLoading is true and hide it when isLoading is false.

-2. //Optionally provide any notes relating to question 2 here.
+2. Optionally provide any notes relating to question 2 here.

+*    I have introduced an "Add Contact" button that triggers the same dialog used for editing contacts.
+    - Modified the Component class to Handle the Button Click.
+    - Added an action for Add Contact button.
+    - Updated the effect to include the functionality for adding a contact by modifying the existing launchEditDialog$ and saveContact$ effects.
+    And in the component template, we now reuse the same contact list rendering logic to show the updated list.

-3. //Provide your answer to question 3 here.
+3. Provide your answer to question 3 here.
+*   We can use the catchError method of rxjs/operator to handle the errors recieved from the service functions.
+    ``` typescript
+        retrieveContactList$ = createEffect(()=> this.actions$.pipe(
+            ofType(actions.appStarted),
+            concatMap(() =>
+                this.contactService.getContactList$().pipe(
+                    map(contactList => actions.contactListReturned({contactList})),
+                    catchError(error => {
+                        console.error('Error fetching contact list', error);
+                        //action to handle the error
+                    })
+                )
+            )
+        ))
+    ```

-4. //Provide your link or location of your file within the repo here.
+4. Provide your link or location of your file within the repo here.
+*   src/managingRoles.pdf